guangyangai/CarND-Vehicle-Detection-P5/writeup_template.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I used the following parameters for the sliding window search.
 The window size is determined by the number of pixel per cell in the original sampling in the.
-I used 2 cells per step during sliding.
+I used 1 cell per step during sliding to avoid false negatives.
 ```
     window = 64
     nblocks_per_window = (window // pix_per_cell) - cell_per_block + 1